cochlear implants

 Q: How do cochlear implants work?

 Dr. Brainard: They work differently from hearing aids, which are essentially amplifiers, making sounds louder.
 While a hearing aid presents a stronger sound wave to the ear, it still relies on the inner ear to act as an energy transformer, turning that sound wave into an electrical signal.
 Cochlear implants, on the other hand, convert sound waves into electrical energy and present the electrical stimulus directly to the nerve of hearing.
 They essentially bypass the non-functional inner ear.
 The brain then recognizes those signals as sounds.
 In this way, a deaf or hard of hearing person can understand speech, even though their ear can no longer detect sound.
+While hearing aids are a good option for people who have mild to moderate hearing loss and need amplification assistance, cochlear implants are the better option for those who need louder sounds and word clarity.

 Q: What does the procedure entail?

 Dr. Brainard: It’s an outpatient procedure performed under general anesthesia, during which the surgeon places an electrode into the inner ear and the internal receiver under the skin a couple of inches behind the ear.
-The surgery is done through a curved incision behind the ear, and tends to be very well tolerated, with many patients requiring only Tylenol or ibuprofen afterward.
+The surgery is done through a curved incision behind the ear and tends to be very well tolerated, with many patients requiring only Tylenol or Ibuprofen afterward.
 About a month after the surgery, the audiologist activates and programs (or “maps”) the device for the first time.

 Q: Who is a good candidate?

-Dr. Brainard: Cochlear implants are a solid option for people who are no longer able to get by with a hearing aid.
-In fact, the best candidates have severe to profound hearing loss in both ears.
-Some people with residual but inadequate hearing, are able to use a combination of a hearing aid and an implant to maximize their hearing.
+In some cases, people with residual but inadequate hearing are able to use a combination of a hearing aid and an implant to maximize their hearing.
 The cochlear implant is typically placed in the worse ear, leaving the hearing aid for the better ear.
-In some patients with residual hearing, both the hearing aid and the implant can be used in the same ear.

 Q: How does using a cochlear implant compare to regular hearing?